 Last week, we talked about the 5 Elements of Successful Online Team Collaboration.
 One of those elements is “a platform that makes it all happen.”

-In this post, we’ll explore how an intranet can make online team collaboration happen.
+How an intranet can make online team collaboration happen

 First let’s look at the first four elements of successful online team collaboration, and how an intranet can help with those: